district-labs/web3-sets/apps/docs/pages/runtime/evm/inputs.md

 **Advanced Runtime Example**
 For sets that require `reads` and `archive_read` functionality a JSON-RPC provider client is required.

-If a set has dynamic arguments the runtime will also require the arguments are passed during the runtime.
+If a set has dynamic arguments the runtime will also require the arguments to be passed during the runtime.

 ```rust
 runtime({